iluque95/AOLibrary/README.md

 # C++ Steroids for VB6

-Foobar is a Python library for dealing with word pluralization.
+Libreria is a library to speed up visual basic 6 limitations.

 ### **INI Files API**